VeeraKalakota/Veera_2025/navigation/blog.md

 - Background & Turtle: This is for the background and the turtle itself.
 - GameEnv: This determines the sizes of the canvas properties.
 ## New Background
+Here is a screenshot of my new background with the sprite: